-Southern Cornbread Recipe
+Southern Cornbread Recipe, Recipe

 Growing up on a farm in Kentucky and eating good cornbread was something I will never forget.
 Many people may associate the Kentucky Derby with Kentucky and they would be right.
 However, on our farm we were a long way from Churchill Downs, besides the Kentucky Derby was only once a year.
 We lived and worked on the farm year round.
 And we ate good cornbread and good country cooking.

 Somehow my mom’s cornbread recipe was lost, at least I don’t have it.
 So of the many attempts to make a good cornbread I never got the one I was looking for until I put this one together.